-Tropical Twist is located in the rear of the Homeworld Centre on the corner of South Street and Stock Road, O’Connor.
+Tropical Twist Play Centre is located in the rear of the Homeworld Centre on the corner of South Street and Stock Road, O’Connor.
 This centre is open 7 days a week, with the exception of Christmas and Boxing Day.
 It claims to be “Perth’s Biggest Indoor Play Centre” and, I have to admit, it’s pretty darn big!

 Housed inside a large air-conditioned warehouse-like building, Tropical Twist has a large 3 level climbing frame full of tunnels, climbing equipment and slides that will entertain your little adventurers.
 In the lower levels are a large ball pit, a flying fox and swinging rings.
 I feel this area would be more suitable for kids 4 and over as smaller kids may find themselves lost in the many twists and turns of the upper levels.

 For younger children, there is a separate gated toddler play area for children aged 1 to 4 years.
 This area has its own smaller ball pit, a trampoline, some ride-on toys and climbing frames with tunnels and slides.
 There are also some toys that would be suitable for littler explorers who are just pulling up and beginning to walk and benches along one wall where you can relax as your little ones play.
 The floor is carpet over concrete, but there are soft mats in strategic places.

 At the very back of Tropical Twist Play Centre, there is a basketball court with a colourful jungle-themed mural, a bouncy castle, and another tall slide for children over 6 years old.

 Tropical Twist Play Centre has a cafeteria-style café towards the front entrance.
 They serve a selection of coffees and cold drinks, muffins and cookies.
 The hot food menu includes options such as toasted sandwiches, fish and chips, hot dogs, and burgers.